Alfresco/alfresco-ng2-components/docs/content-services/content-node-selector.component.md

 ### Showing the dialog

-Unlike most components, the Content [`Node`](https://github.com/Alfresco/alfresco-js-api/blob/development/src/api/content-rest-api/docs/Node.md) Selector is typically shown in a dialog box rather than the main page and you are responsible for opening the dialog yourself.
+Unlike most components, the [Content Node Selector Component](content-node-selector.component.md) is typically shown in a dialog box rather than the main page and you are responsible for opening the dialog yourself.
 You can use the [Angular Material Dialog](https://material.angular.io/components/dialog/overview) for this, as shown in the usage example.
 ADF provides the [`ContentNodeSelectorComponentData`](../../lib/content-services/content-node-selector/content-node-selector.component-data.interface.ts) interface